sraja2911/simpsonsclassifier_keras/README.md

-# simpsonsclassifier_keras
+# Image Classifier for Simpsons Characters
-Image classifier for Simpsons Characters using Keras, TensorFlow
+An image classifier for Simpsons Characters on a docker container (GPU based and comprises, Keras, Tensorflow, Python 2)